How to Cut Corn Off the Cob, According to Our Test Kitchen

 Corn Stripper Tool

-But if you really want to cut kernels from the cob without a mess, I recommend a corn stripper like this one from OXO ($12.79 from Bloomingdale's).
-I got this tool as a stocking stuffer years ago and while I normally try to avoid single-use kitchen tools (no garlic presses or avocado cutters for me!), I adore this gadget.
-It cleanly scrapes all the kernels and gathers them in an attached cup.
-OXO also makes a stripper without a cup that's highly rated on Amazon ($9.99 from Amazon), but I'm sticking to the one with the cup for my corn peeling needs.
-With this tool, I can have all the corn salads and fritters and whatnot I want, and I no longer ever find an stray kernel under my fridge.
+But if you really want to cut kernels from the cob without a mess, I recommend a corn stripper tool like this one from OXO (buy it: OXO, $9).
+I normally try to avoid single-use kitchen tools (no garlic presses or avocado cutters for me!), but this gadget deserves a spot in the drawer.
+To use, lay an ear of corn on a cutting board and get to peeling.
+The tool cleanly scrapes all the kernels, so prepping the vegetable is easy and quick.
+With this tool, I can have all the corn salads and fritters and whatnot I want, and I no longer find a stray kernel under my fridge.